ricardozv/photoMobile/README.md

 # photoMobile
-This is app for mobile photos
+This is app for mobile photos for ecommerce and nft